Stochastic Thermodynamics of Associative Memory: Introduction

 \section{Introduction}

 Models of neural computation inspired by interacting spin systems have a long history, and were famously popularized by Hopfield Networks and Boltzmann Machines \cite{Little1,Hopfield1,Boltzmann1}.
-In these networks, memory and computation are explicitly governed by energy landscapes, connecting neural dynamics to statistical mechanics.
-Conversely, most modern Artifical Neural Network (ANN) architectures are designed in a manner agnostic to energy landscapes.
-While modern ANNs achieve remarkable performance on a wide array of tasks \cite{Perf1,Perf2,perf3,perf4}, the thermodynamic costs they incur are equally immense, especially when compared against neural networks found in nature which appear to have architectural and information coding adaptations to reduce metabolic cost \cite{levy1996energy,balasubramanian2001metabolically,attwell2001energy,balasubramanian2002test,perge2012axons,balasubramanian2015heterogeneity,levy2021communication,Comp1,Comp2,Comp3}.
+In these networks, memory and computation are governed by energy landscapes, connecting neural dynamics to statistical mechanics.
+Conversely, most modern Artifical Neural Network (ANN) architectures are designed without attention to energetic landscapes governing dynamics.
+Thus, while modern ANNs achieve remarkable performance on a wide array of tasks \cite{Perf1,Perf2,perf3,perf4}, the thermodynamic costs they incur are equally immense, especially when compared against neural networks found in nature which appear to have architectural and information coding adaptations to reduce metabolic cost \cite{levy1996energy,balasubramanian2001metabolically,attwell2001energy,balasubramanian2002test,perge2012axons,balasubramanian2015heterogeneity,levy2021communication,Comp1,Comp2,Comp3}.
 Here we revisit classical energy-based models to derive theoretical insights for efficient network operation and design, with the goal of better understanding the thermodynamic footprint of computation by artificial networks.

+We will employ the lens of stochastic thermodynamics, which provides a framework for describing non-equilibrium behavior and energetics of systems evolving under the influence of noise, an approach which has been useful for characterizing driven systems in contact with thermal environments \cite{Thermo_Info,MolecularMachines}.
+The application of stochastic thermodynamics to information processing systems is growing rapidly \cite{wolpert2024stochastic,LearningThermo} because neural network computation is out of equilibrium, driven, and often stochastic.
+Thus far, work in this direction has largely focused on systems with few components \cite{Thermo_Info,Wolpert_2019,Barato_2015}.
+Instead, we study the thermodynamic cost of large networks implementing associative memory.